MediaComem/comem-archidep/subjects/unix-admin/README.md

 #### The sudoers file

-The `/etc/sudoers` file defines which users are trusted to use sudo.
+The `/etc/sudoers` file defines which users are trusted to use `sudo`.
 This is a classic example (the basic syntax is [described here][sudoers]):

 ```